Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

-Based on that, \name utilizes adaptive asymmetric quantization for bit-width of 4~bits or less.
-For 8-bit quantization, naive asymmetric quantization is used by default, since adaptive asymmetric quantization does not perform better in that case.
-As showed in figure~\ref{fig:uniformq}, adaptive asymmetric quantization (last bar in each group) performs similarly to k-means quantization, while remaining under the run time limit.
-The quantization bit-width is determined dynamically by the expected number of times a training job would resume from a checkpoint, as we elaborate in section~\ref{sec:evaluations}.
+\textbf{Summary of various approaches:} Based on these empirical data, \name utilizes adaptive asymmetric quantization for bit-width of 4~bits or less.
+As shown in figure~\ref{fig:uniformq}, adaptive asymmetric quantization perform similarly to k-means quantization.
+For 8-bit quantization, naive asymmetric quantization is sufficient.
+The quantization bit-width itself is determined dynamically by the expected number of times a training job would resume from a checkpoint, as we elaborate in section~\ref{sec:evaluations}.